barefoot-meadows-farm/ai-chicken-breed/README.md

 ```
 POST /upload/
 ```
 Upload an image to get chicken breed predictions using the local machine learning model.
+The image, user information, and prediction results are stored in Supabase.
 - **Authentication**: Requires `write:breeds` scope
+- **Returns**: Prediction results and upload ID

 ### Claude AI Prediction
 ```
 POST /upload-claude/
 ```
 Upload an image to get detailed chicken breed predictions using Claude Sonnet AI.
 This endpoint provides more detailed information including breed characteristics.
+The image, user information, and prediction results are stored in Supabase.
 - **Authentication**: Requires `write:breeds` scope
+- **Returns**: Prediction results and upload ID

 ### Hatchery Information Endpoints
 - `GET /meyer/chick-breed/`: Get information about a specific breed from Meyer Hatchery